Joao-Ex-Machina/jbcr.pt/content/research/_index.md

 - Edge AI
 - Computer Vision

-and overall making edge computing more efficient and feasible.
+and overall making edge computing more efficient and feasible, enabling many sub-applications on security and defense, urban planning, the autonomous automotive industry, etc.

 ### Selected Publications